conor-f/spotibar/README.md

 ![spotibar_Closed](https://user-images.githubusercontent.com/2671067/111181789-3aa6b000-85a6-11eb-8511-da536700438a.png)

 ## Usage/Experience:
-  After installing and configuring `spotibar` to run on your Polybar as described below, you should see the currently playing track/artist, interactive controls to go to the previous song, play/pause and go to the next track.
+  After installing and configuring `spotibar` to run on your status bar as described below, you should see the currently playing track/artist, interactive controls to go to the previous song, play/pause and go to the next track.
 The thing that justifies the little bit of extra work to set up this module is in